neilpeterson/azure-blueprints-pipeline-tasks/docs/overview.md

 # Quickstart: Azure Blueprints tasks for Azure Pipelines

+Before using the Azure Blueprint tasks for Azure Pipelines, you need a Blueprint definition and all artifacts ready to go.
+For more information on creating Azure Blueprints, see the [Azure Blueprints documentation]().

 ## Create Blueprint Task

 Create a task with the following schema to create a blueprint.